 Rosa Parks Lived Here Historical Marker and Childhood Home

-This modest country farmhouse was built by Rosa Parks’ grandfather, Anderson McCauley, sometime in 1884.
-After Rosa Park’s birth on February 4th, 1913, in Tuskegee Alabama she and her family moved here and lived in the farmhouse for two years until she moved to Pine Level after her parents separated in 1915.
+This historical marker commemorates a modest country farmhouse that was built by Rosa Parks’ grandfather, Anderson McCauley in 1884.
+After Rosa Park’s birth on February 4th, 1913, in Tuskegee, she and her family moved to this farmhouse where they lived for two years.
+In 1915, Parks' parents separated and she moved to Pine Level.
 Ninety-one years later the home was preserved and given a historical marker in April of 2006 by the Historic Chattahoochee Commission, the Henry County Historical Group, State Representative Locy Baker, and State Senator Myron Penn.
 Around the time the historical marker was erected, the home was restored and is currently owned by the Abbeville Chamber of Commerce, but the building has once again fallen into disrepair.

 Backstory and Context